duckduckgo/duckduckgo-documentation/duckduckhack/spice/spice_templates_overview.md

 #### My Spice returns products with prices, ratings, and brands/authors/artists

-The [Products](#product-template-group) is great for items characterized by a price, brand, and rating.
+The [Products](#product-template-group) template group is great for items characterized by a price, brand, and rating.
 This is a good template group where images are important.

 Examples of results that work well with the Products template group include: